Reincarnation is a central concept in Hinduism. It involves the maturing of the soul over hundreds or even thousands of lifetimes.

 Understanding Hindu Reincarnation

-Hindu reincarnation is a cycle of birth, death and rebirth.
+Hindu reincarnation is a cycle of birth, death, and rebirth.
 By going through this cycle, souls learn life lessons and integrate those lessons into their true self.
-Through a series of incarnations, humans continue to develop until they reach spiritual self-realization.
+Through a series of incarnations, humans continue to develop until they reach spiritual self-realization or enlightenment.

 Karma is the belief that positive or negative actions and thoughts will produce corresponding positive or negative consequences.
 The law of karma affects both the physical and spiritual world, and the consequences of positive or negative karma may develop in this life or in a future incarnation.

-No matter how insignificant, every thought, feeling and action projects outward from the self and then returns with an equally positive or negative impact.
+Hindus believe no matter how insignificant, every thought, feeling, and action projects outward from the self and then returns with an equally positive or negative impact.
 To advance, the person must resolve negative karma from previous lives while working to create positive karma in the current life.

 According to the beliefs of Hindu reincarnation, the term atman refers to the spiritual essence of a human being.
 The atman is the true self and connects the human to the cosmos, or Supreme Being.
 The personality as you know it is an illusion, and only through the realization of your atman can you end the cycle of reincarnation and reconnect with the Supreme Being.